-DVIP is proud to be the fiscal sponsor for the Johnson County Human Trafficking Coalition (JCHTC).
+While The Domestic Violence Intervention Program offers direct services to victim-survivors of human trafficking they are proud to announce that they are the fiscal sponsor for the Johnson County Human Trafficking Coalition (JCHTC).

-JCHTC is a group of medical providers, law enforcement officials, attorneys, community agency providers, and education staff that are working together to raise awareness of the issue of human trafficking in our community and take steps to combat it.
-JCHTC’s goals include, but are not limited to:
+JCHTC is a group of medical providers, law enforcement officials, attorneys, community agency providers, and education staff that are working together to raise awareness of the issue of human trafficking in our community and take steps to actively combat it through education and outreach.

 - Monsoon Asians and Pacific Islanders in Solidarity